JustToThePoint English Website Version

 2. Symmetric.
 Suppose a ~ b ⇒ a-1b ∈ H ⇒ [H ≤ G] (a-1b)-1 ∈ H ⇒ [Sock and shoes theorem] (a-1b)-1 = b-1a ∈ H ↭ b ~ a.

 3. Transitivity.
-Suppose a ~ b and b ~ c ⇒ a-1b, b-1c ∈ H ⇒ [H ≤ G] a-1bb-1c ∈ H, a-1c ∈ H ⇒ a ~ c.
+Suppose a ~ b and b ~ c ⇒ a-1b, b-1c ∈ H ⇒ [H ≤ G] a-1bb-1c ∈ H ⇒ a-1c ∈ H ⇒ a ~ c.

 Alternative definition.
-Let G be a group, H < G a subgroup.
-A left coset of H in G is a subset of the form aH = [ah | h ∈ H] for some a ∈ G. The collection of left cosets is denoted by G/H. Analogously, Ha = [ha | h ∈ H] is the right coset of H in G. The collection of right cosets is denoted by H\G.
+Let G be an arbitrary group, and let H be a subgroup of G, H ≤ G. A left coset of H in G is a subset of the form aH = {ah | h ∈ H} for some a ∈ G. The collection of left cosets is denoted by G/H. Analogously, Ha = {ha | h ∈ H} is the right coset of H in G. The collection of right cosets is denoted by H\G.

 We have demonstrated that this is a equivalent relation, we claim gH = [g], and g is the representative of the coset gH.